Quick Start Guide¶

 y_calibrated_smooth = cal_smooth.transform(y_pred)

-Calibre provides several metrics to evaluate calibration quality:
+Calibre provides metrics to evaluate calibration quality:

-from calibre import (
+from calibre import mean_calibration_error

-# Calculate calibration errors
+# Calculate calibration error

 mce = mean_calibration_error(y_true, y_calibrated_strict)